 - Pour cold brew coffee over ice, and stir in coffee creamer to taste.
 I like a ratio of 1 cup coffee to 1/4 cup creamer.

+Drink your iced coffee out of an insulated cup so your ice will melt more slowly.
+This prevents your cold brew from becoming diluted if you like to sip it slowly like me.
 You can make this recipe without a French press.
 Just mix the water and coffee in a 4 cup glass measuring cup and cover with plastic wrap.
 Catch the coffee grinds before they hit the coffee filter with a fine mesh strainer.